May 23, 2017

-There are three populations of patients that benefit from PRP.
+There are three populations of patients that benefit from platelet injections.
 First are those with chronic pain from tendon or ligament dysfunction such as Achilles tendinopathy in runners.
-The second group is those patients with acute injuries such as a tennis player with a muscle tear, and finally, it has been shown that PRP is effective in treating osteoarthritis.
+The second group is those patients with acute injuries such as a tennis player with a muscle tear, and finally, it has been shown that platelet injections is effective in treating osteoarthritis.

-PRP is an acceleration of the body’s own healing process and thereby is a purely natural process so there is no risk of allergic reaction or reaction.
+Platelet Injections are an acceleration of the body’s own healing process and thereby is a purely natural process so there is no risk of allergic reaction or reaction.
 The patient is not being given anything that doesn’t belong to them.
 Infection is very unlikely as platelets by nature are anti-infective which why it is very unusual to develop an infection when you fall and skin your knee.
-The only drug that is used is the local anesthetic to numb the area prior to receiving the PRP treatment.
+The only drug that is used is the local anesthetic to numb the area prior to receiving the platelet injections treatment.

-At Beacon, all treatments are done under ultrasound-guided needle placement to ensure precise placement of the PRP at the injured site and ensure the needle is not going where it should not such as uninjured tissue, nerve, or blood vessels.
+At Beacon, all treatments are done under ultrasound-guided needle placement to ensure precise placement of the platelet injections at the injured site and ensure the needle is not going where it should not such as uninjured tissue, nerve, or blood vessels.

 The success rate for Dr. Stiene’s patients is well over 80% in terms of a full return to their desired level of physical, athletic, and recreational activities.
 Beacon Orthopaedics maintains electronic medical records (EMR) that allow data to be tracked and outcomes measured.